okinta/stack-ibgateway/README.md

 ## Dependencies

 This stack is dependent on the [vault stack][1] in order to retrieve login information for IB.
-It makes use of the [okinta/ibgateway][2] container.
+It produces the [okinta/ibgateway][2] container, which is managed as a seperate generic repository.

 [1]: https://github.com/okinta/stack-vault
 [2]: https://github.com/okinta/ibgateway